pauloeduardogodoy/PizzaCalc/README.md

 ### Features

-The app is organized into **tabs** (Recipe · Prep · Schedule · Log · Reference) with icons;
+The app is organized into **tabs** (Recipe · Prep · Schedule · Log · Reference · Help) with icons;
 on mobile the tabs show the icon only.
+The **Help** tab has a quick guide on how to use each part of the app.
 The production controls stay visible at the top.
 Each collapsible card (water, mixing, baking, schedule, log, speeds) **expands/collapses when you tap its header** (with a rotating chevron), opens by default and **remembers whether you left it open or closed** across sessions.
 The app always starts on the Recipe tab.
 Buttons use